Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 How Can I Prevent My Dog from Getting a Cold?

-Keep your dog away from other sick animals and stay in the know about any current outbreaks.
+• Keep your dog away from other sick animals and stay in the know about any current outbreaks.
 That way you can avoid taking your dog to areas where there may be lots of other dogs that may be contagious.
-To prevent the spread of germs, regularly wash all your dog’s toys, bowls, and bedding.

 Dogs can suffer from cold and flu viruses, but they’re unlikely to suffer from the same ones as we do.
-Cold symptoms in dogs are similar to humans, with sneezing, coughing, lethargy, and a runny nose being very common.
+Cold symptoms in dogs are like those in humans, with sneezing, coughing, lethargy, and a runny nose being very common.

 Everypaw Dog Insurance